blue112/fact_game/README.md

 - Do not draw tiles outside the map boundaries
 - [BONUS] Make conveyor belts move item "visibly slowly"
 - [BONUS] Change ItemOnFloor class name to FloorItem
+- Make fields tiles disappear when a tile run empty

 # Todo

+- Implement stack limit
+- Implement chest and inventory limit
+- Make the game bigger (128x128)
+- Allow the player to zoom in and out
 - Make remote save system
 - Implements enemies
 - [BONUS] Look for focus lost to stop mining